 Singing with a choir makes exercising the vocal cords fun, inclusive, and gives one confidence, a sense of self worth and the satisfaction of being a team player.
 With any form of exercise, doing it within a group makes it less likely for an individual to pull out.
 Who would want to let the team down?
 Learning the lyrics and the parts is great for keeping the grey matter active.
 Thanks to the wonderful direction of our talented Musical Director, Linda, our singing is just an amazing experience for both the choir and the audience.

 Having had over 25 years of working in the Library and Information industry, I felt confident that I could take on the task of Secretary and assist Linda in the formation of our very special and unique choir.

-Earlier this year I offered to help out if the Management Committee needed assistance and was elected Treasurer at the last AGM following the retirement of the former Treasurer.
+I joined the Management Committee 2020 and subsequently became the Assistant Treasurer.
+I was elected Acting Treasurer at the last AGM October 2021 following the retirement of the former Treasurer.

 I’ve always been a team person and I believe in contributing.
 Elaine (Secretary) is amazing but she does so much that I thought I’d like to help her.